Admissibility of ‘decisive evidence’ in trial of Soldier F examined

 On Wednesday, prosecution barrister Louis Mably KC outlined the contents of the statements made by Soldiers G and H about the events of the day.

+The statements given to the RMP were ordered under compulsion, with no caution given and with no opportunity to consult legal representatives.

+The evidence given to the inquiry was “similarly compelled”, but the oral section given under oath, and subjected to cross-examination.

-Mr Mably described the contents of the statements as “both truthful and untruthful”, with some of the contents consistent with other eye witness evidence.
+Mr Mably described the contents of the statements as “both truthful and untruthful”, with some of the contents consistent with other eye witness evidence and according with known facts.

 “They are truthful in some respects, but untruthful in others,” he said.